 The identification process begins upon registration, as parents must fill out a Home Language Survey (HLS).
-(Please refer to the link for samples of HLS available in multiple languages) "The HLS shall be administered in English and the primary language whenever possible."
+(Please see the Resource section for a sample of a HLS) "The HLS shall be administered in English and the primary language whenever possible."
 The HLS shall contain the following questions:

-- (1) What language is used in the child's home most of the time? - (2) What language does the child use most of the time? - (3) If the child had a previous home setting, what language(s) was/were used for communication in that home setting?
-If no previous home setting, answer Not Applicable (N/A).
+- (1) What language is used in the child's home most of the time? - (2) What language does the child use most of the time?